 Today, we’re launching a new name, logo, and brand.

-We liked the name Ourly, otherwise, we wouldn’t have chosen it.
-However, we’ve evolved and grown so much as a company and we needed a name and a brand that could support our mission and radical vision for combining finance and commerce.
-We wanted a name that could be recognized anywhere in the world, one that could be pronounced the same in any language, one that speaks to the value we provide our bank and credit union clients and customers.
+When we started the idea for Wallit we needed a name and a brand that could support our mission and radical vision for combining fintech, HRtech, and adtech.
+We wanted a name that could be recognized anywhere in the world, one that could be pronounced the same in any language, one that speaks to the value we provide our enterprise customers and employee members.

 With that, we bring you Wallit.
-Banking for the modern family.
+Wellness benefits for the modern workforce and the Future of Work.

-Many young people across the globe are pre-banked or un-banked, but not unconnected.
-The name “Wallit” reflects the idea that a digital society requires the proper tools to effectively manage their finances in the worldwide expansion of the digital economy.
-We’re reinventing the wallet, so it was only fitting that we reinvent the spelling of the word too.
+The name “Wallit” reflects the idea that a digital society requires the proper tools to effectively manage their financial, mental, physical and emotional wellness in the worldwide expansion of the digital economy.
+We’re reinventing the analog and digital wallet, so it was only fitting that we reinvent the spelling of the word too.

-Wallit is a new kind of consumer finance and commerce company that aims to reinvent how people with save, send, and spend money and how they buy everyday goods and services.
+Wallit is a new kind of consumer commerce company that aims to reinvent how people save, send, and spend money to improve their holistic wellbeing.
 It is a common understanding that customers hire Banks to provide a safe, secure place to save their money, and hire Payment companies (e.g., Visa and Venmo) to spend and send their money.
 We think of Banking (saving) and Payments (spending) as two sides of the same coin.

-What if the user experience for saving and spending were designed together, to be more fun, more collaborative, more rewarding?
+What if the user experience were designed to lessen the financial anxiety that afflicts millions of people worldwide, and to make work-life integration simpler, more productive and more rewarding?
 Now there is with Wallit.
-And, we’re inviting banks, brands and merchants to participate in the everyday moments of our lives that matter most.
+And, we’re inviting organizations of all sizes, their employees, and brands and merchants to participate in the everyday moments of our lives that matter most.

 The mark incorporates three interconnected shapes, which symbolize the unification between Wallit, our customers and our clients in the communities we serve.